 Key Benefits

-Our CleanSense™ technology will be licensed to manufacturers as an added step in their manufacturing process, providing three key benefits.
+We are planning on licensing our CleanSense™ technology to manufacturers as an added step in their manufacturing process.
+The CleanSense™ process can generate value for our customers in several ways.
 First, our technology can reduce the need for flavor and color masking, saving time and money in the food formulation process.
-Second, it can lower the need for sugar and salt additives, two of the most common flavor masking agents currently utilized by food manufacturing companies.
+Second, it is label friendly, lowering the need for sugar and salt additives, two of the most common flavor masking agents currently utilized by food manufacturing companies.
 Finally, our technology can open new markets for sustainable alternative proteins with challenging sensory profiles, such as algae, which are limited in adoption due to their color and flavor profile.

 Applications